“It’s the least we can do” – Douglas High School students, alumni, put on 25th Veterans Day ceremony

 Veterans from every branch and their families crowded the room sitting alongside a different generation.
 "The entire school is involved," Daniel said.

 The students, alumni and staff put together a ceremony to honor our veterans and to remember the ones who are gone.
-Veterans from every branch stood as a choir made up of 48 students and alumni sang the Armed Forces Medley.
+Veterans from every branch stood as a choir of 328 students and alumni sang the Armed Forces Medley.
 A bagpiper played 'Amazing Grace'.
 Taps echoed across the quiet room.
 An active military member placed a poppy wreath at the front of the stage.

 It was their way to say 'thank you'.
 "They made a lot of sacrifices for us, and I think that this is the very least that we can do to show our appreciation," Daniel said.